DJviolin/LEMP/README.md

 Wordpress still needs some configuration, like WP specific settings in Nginx .conf files and SFTP access.

+nginx will be rebuilt from source soon.

 ## Prerequisites

-1. Your VM needs at least 1GB of Ram, otherwise MariaDB install will throw an error.
-2. In virtual machines use fixed size disks to avoid problems (preferably 20gb minimum).
-3. Keep the original folder structure on the host (or you have to inspect and manually adjust every host folder in `docker-compose.yml` and `lemp.service` files)!
-4. Use CoreOS!
-This environment works with other local folders / linux OS, but in this case read 3.).
+1. 1GB Ram
+2. 20GB disk size (preferably fixed size in virtual machines)
+3. Docker Client
+4. Systemd
+5. Docker-compose (the script tries to install it if it's not found)
-5. Place your personal SSH public key in `~/.ssh/authorized_keys` file on your HOST (usually this is already done by the cloud-config file on CoreOS first boot)!
-This is the key that you use for login into your host VM, for example on your DigitalOcean VPS.
+6. Place your personal SSH public key in `~/.ssh/authorized_keys` file on your HOST
-6. Also, generate a new SSH private/public key pairs on your Host VM for Wordpress' [SSH SFTP Updater Support](https://wordpress.org/plugins/ssh-sftp-updater-support/) plugin.
-Command: `$ ssh-keygen -b 4096 -t rsa -N '' -C "your_email@example.com" -f ~/.ssh/wordpress_rsa`.
-This way you don't need SFTP support with libssh2 and you can dismiss ftp build configuration from PHP.
-7. Add this public key pair for the `authorized_keys` file too: `$ cat ~/.ssh/wordpress_rsa.pub >> ~/.ssh/authorized_keys`

 ## Installation

 Basic install script provided.
 Run only `./install.sh` and follow the instructions in the script!
-You doesn't even need to clone this repo, just only download this script to your host and run it if you wish!
+You doesn't even need to clone this repo (the script will do it anyway), just only download this file to your host and run it if you wish!

 ```
 $ curl -L https://raw.github.com/DJviolin/Lemp/master/install.sh > $HOME/install.sh